Integrate the HTTPDNS Android SDK into your application. The Client Integration Overview explains the basic principles.

 implementation 'commons-codec:commons-codec:1.15'

-}The SDK version numbers in the example dependency must match the version numbers in the filenames of the downloaded artifacts.
+Version numbers in the dependency must match those in the downloaded artifact filenames.

-If a missing class error is reported during the compilation process, confirm that the
+If compilation reports a missing class error, confirm that the

 dependenciesblock includesimplementation fileTree(dir: 'libs', include the following: ['*.jar']).